 Rotor Distortion and the Hub Flange

 The steering wheel shakes when I apply the brakes.
-This vibration is probably the most common customer complaint when it comes to brakes.
-Sometimes this vibration is severe.
+This vibration is the most common customer complaint when it comes to brakes.
+Sometimes, this vibration is severe.

 Lateral runout and thickness variation are real problems and result in rotor replacement and machining.
 This vehicle requires frequent rotor replacement, indicating that something else is causing this recurring pulsation.

 If the problem rotor is on the front, a vibration will be felt in the steering wheel while braking.
-If the problem rotor is on the rear, the vibration is felt more in the seat.
+The vibration is felt in the seat if the problem rotor is on the rear.